 To get some good ideas (and see how wikis and blogs work to allow cooperative building of information

-Wiki or a list of librarian and library blogs with links to
+sites), look at a list of librarian and library blogs with links to

 individual, library, organizational, medical, and other topical library blogs.